 If there’s a song or two you’d like to share at any of the song circles or jam sessions, please bring at least 25 copies to pass around….unless it is one we’ll learn to play by ear!
 We will not have a copier at the camp.

 Chili?
-Right now there is a chili cook-off on the schedule for Friday evening, but this will only work if we get a number of people willing to bring chili and enter…everyone else needs to bring appropriate accompaniments such as corn bread, salad, and/or desert.
+The Friday Night Chili Cook-Off has become a bit of a camp tradition……but it only works if people bring chili!
+And if you don’t bring a big pot of chili, please bring some appropriate accompaniments such as corn bread, salad, and/or desert.
 The best part is that you can get your favorite chili recipe prepped and frozen before camp.
 (A block of frozen chili in your icebox is as good as ice to help keep everything else cold!)
-If we don’t actually have enough “entrants” for the cook-off, you will at least have something for your own dinner on Saturday night….!
+If we don’t actually have enough “entrants” for the cook-off, you will at least have something for your own dinner on Friday night….!

 Flashlights!
 You don’t want to be tripping over things and causing a ruckus once the sun goes down!